Genivia/ugrep-indexer/README.md

 `*` and `+` repeats.
 To find out how the start-up time increases, use option `ugrep --index -r PATTERN /dev/null --stats=vm` to search /dev/null with your PATTERN.

+### Q: Why are index files not compressed?

+Index files should be very dense in information content and that is the case with this new indexing algorithm of ugrep that I designed and implemented.
+The denser an index file is, the more compact it accurately represents the original file data.
+That makes it hard or impossible to compress index files.
+This is also a good indicator of how effective an index file will be in practice.